 Writers figure out that they don’t like their agent’s particular way of doing things, or their agent’s editorial suggestions, or they feel dissatisfied with how their submissions are being handled, and they move on.
 It’s for the best.
-This is your career and, if you’re feeling unhappy, you need to either try and fix things with your current agent or move on to find another one.
+This is your career and, if you’re feeling unhappy, you need to either try and fix things or work on finding another literary agent.

 Many new writers are blinded by this and don’t take into account that their agent’s editorial advice doesn’t match up with their own vision.
 Or they sit there and take it while their agent takes forever to respond to emails or to read revisions.
 Or they are afraid to ask their agents questions via phone or email, so they hit the online message boards and ask the other writers the things other writers probably don’t know — but that the agent definitely would, if the writer could summon up the guts to fire off an email.

 We’re just people, people.
 We strive to do what’s best for clients and strive to take on clients who are a true fit, but, at the end of the day, we’re human beings and sometimes all parties can make mistakes.
 Sometimes these mistakes are a short-term error in communication that can be fixed by coming to an understanding.
-Sometimes, these mistakes will mean the end of your agent/writer relationship, but it’s usually for the best.
+Sometimes, these mistakes indicate that you have a bad literary agent on your hands, and it’s time to let them go — but it’s usually for the best.
 So don’t be afraid to ask your agent questions.
 Don’t be afraid to disagree with editorial feedback.
 Don’t be afraid to prod when your agent goes a while without a response you’ve been expecting.

 Agents have a list of writers that we work with.
 And we have our own careers.
 You only have one career to worry about, and one life.
 There’s an old adage: “Nobody will ever care about your business as much as you do.”
 I believe that’s true.
 But it’s my job to be the person by your side who cares the next most about your writing business.

-If you don’t feel that your agent is serving you and your career — the only one you have — then it’s time to decide whether or not you’re a good fit.
-There are lots of agents out there.
+If you don’t feel that your current representation is serving you and your career — the only one you have — then it’s time to decide if you should fire your literary agent.
+There are lots of agents out there, so there’s really no reason to stick with a bad literary agent.
 There’s a good chance that someone will be more attuned to your work if you really feel neglected or misunderstood.
 Remember, we’re the ones with the authority and the connections, but we can’t do any work without you.
 So make sure the agent you take on to represent you is giving you the best that you deserve.